 Get the Book

-Three years ago, Peter Mommsen, 28, set out to uncover the story of his grandfather’s life.
+Eager to answer this question, Peter Mommsen set out to uncover his grandfather’s past.
 This is what he found: A boy who faced down Nazis and hunger, growing up on potatoes and radical ideas.
 The son of a famous intellectual, determined to drop out of school and take to the road.
 A young lover fleeing his homeland.
 A new father losing his first child.
 An unlikely pioneer in the heart of South America.

 There, in the jungles of Paraguay, the religious community his parents had founded was twisted by legalism and power-hungry leaders into a cold and lifeless caricature.
 Arnold was betrayed by those he trusted most, separated from his wife and children, and exiled to a leper colony.